banisterious/obsidian-oneirometrics/docs/assets/templates/documentation-style-guide.md

 - "Click the Settings button to access configuration options."
 - "You can customize your metrics by adding new entries."
 - "The plugin automatically creates backups before making changes."
+- "This feature enables filtering by date."
+- "Version 0.5.0 introduced the Dream Journal Manager."

 #### Avoid:
 - "The Settings button should be clicked to access configuration options."
 - "Users may customize their metrics by adding new entries."
 - "Backups are automatically created by the plugin before changes are made."
+- "We added a new feature that enables filtering by date."
+- "We introduced the Dream Journal Manager in version 0.5.0."

 ### Technical Writing Guidelines